Frequently asked questions

 At this time CASA does not mandate that organisations engage a Level 3.
 However, there are some processes which will from time to time require a NDT Level 3 input, which may be contracted.

 Where can I find a NDT Level 3?

-Those NDT Level 3s recognised by the NANDTB and who have agreed to be identified, may soon be found listed on this web site.
+Those NDT Level 3s recognised by the NANDTB and who have agreed to be identified, may be found listed on this web site.
 The inclusion in this list does not imply that the NANDTB in any way endorses the person or the organisation.
-When seeking the assistance of a Level 3 it is important to consider the sector in which he/she has experience and qualification, to match your needs.
+When seeking the assistance of a Level 3 it is important to consider the sector in which he/she has experience and qualification, to match your organisation's needs.

 Does the Level 3 have to approve other levels of NDT staff?

 AS 3669 is an employer based approval standard.
 Only the employer approves NDT staff.
 The Level 3 has a role in assessing and prescribing NDT training, and assessment of NDT personnel.
 The Level 3 may recommend but does not approve NDT staff.